-A few months back, we initiated research to quantify the economic value which can be unlocked through sharing data in shipping (and we’ve done just that).
-Back then, few people outside of those who study infectious diseases knew what "COVID-19" meant or what a “coronavirus” was.
+Back in the beginning of 2020, we conducted extensive research to quantify the economic value that can be unlocked through sharing data in shipping (and we’ve done just that).
+In those days, only a few people outside of those who study infectious diseases knew what "COVID-19" meant or what a “coronavirus” was.
 Today, we all do.

 It should be clear to all of us that data sharing - often expressed in terms of the collaborative or sharing economy--is more than an abstract academic or economic concept.
 It can be a matter of life and death.

-The response to the COVID-19 outbreak has featured some of the best examples of data sharing, some of which are mentioned in our research.
-These examples of how countries, institutions and private industry have shared data have saved lives and will continue to do so.
+The responses to the COVID-19 outbreak have highlighted some of the best examples of data sharing, some of which are mentioned in our research.
+These examples show how countries, institutions and private industry have used shared data to help save lives, and will continue to do so.

 What does sharing actually mean...and NOT mean?

 The concept of sharing can have many meanings and expressions.
 Another expression of sharing comes from Klaus Schwab, Founder and Executive Chairman of the World Economic Forum who has explored the move from shareholder capitalism to stakeholder capitalism.
 In this model, long-term success for companies is closely linked to that of their customers, employees, and suppliers.
 “To uphold the principles of stakeholder capitalism, companies will need new metrics,” he writes.
 “For starters, a new measure of ‘shared value creation’ should include ‘environmental, social, and governance’ (ESG) goals as a complement to standard financial metrics.”

 Isn’t it ironic that the shareholder economy which actually includes the word “share” in its description now implies a closely held and narrow view of capitalism?
 In other words, the opposite of sharing.

 It can be confusing.
 Sometimes to gain understandingit’s just as important to articulate what something does not mean as much as what it does mean.